 Home Prices

-The average price of houses across Australia, based on ABS data.
+The average price of a house across Australia, based on ABS data.

 Current Value